eface2face/doctortc/README.md

 * param `options`: An Object with optional extra parameters.
 Available parameters in this Object are:
     * `connectTimeout`: An integer representing the maximum duration while connecting to the TURN server (in milliseconds).
 Default value is 4000.
     * `testTimeout`: An integer representing the maximum duration while sending packets over the DataChannel (in milliseconds).
 Default value is 8000.
     * `numPackets`: Number of packets to be sent during the test.
-Default value is 100;
+Default value is 200;
     * `packetSize`: Size of packets to be sent during the test (in bytes).
 Default value is 500 bytes.
     * `turnServer2`: Separate TURN server information for the receiver DataChannel.
 This allows, for example, testing UDP in upstream and TCP in downstream.
 Default value is null (so main `turnServer` is also used).
+    * `onPacketReceived`: A callback function that is called for each received valid packet.
+The function is called with two arguments:
+        * `numPacketsReceived`: The number of received packets.
+        * `totalPackets`: The number of packets that should be received in total.

 #### callback